 For each conference, a small number of Graduate Scholar Awards are given to outstanding graduate students who have an active academic interest in the conference area.
 Graduate Scholars perform a critical role in the conference by chairing the parallel sessions, providing technical assistance in the sessions, participating in Talking Circles, and presenting their own research papers.
-The Award, with its accompanying responsibilities provides a strong professional development opportunity for graduate students at this stage in their academic careers.
+The Award, with its accompanying responsibilities, provides a strong professional development opportunity for graduate students at this stage in their academic careers.
 Meeting experts in the field, interacting with colleagues from other parts of the world, and creating networks and friendships are all additional benefits of this Award.